soukoku/vue-oidc-client/README.md

 # vue-oidc-client

-This is a wrapper around [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to better work in a vue application.
+This is a wrapper around [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to better work in a vue application with router integration.

 ## Installs